cloudbees/cs-onboarding/README.md

 ## How to add more content

-1. Take a look at cs-onboarding/content/support as an example and explore to see how to add files.The articles (.md files) follow the directory structure.
-The main configuration file for the page is in cs-onboarding/config.toml
+1. Take a look at cs-onboarding/content/support or cs-onboarding/content/cloudbees-core as an example and explore to see how to add files.
+The articles (.md files) follow the directory structure.
+The main configuration file for the page is in cs-onboarding/config.toml.
+Follow the Getting Started directions to see how these pages get created in your local environment.

-2. Create a new branch.
+2. Once you have added your files, create a new branch.

 3. Open a PR when done.

------(more CI/CD stuff to come)
+-----(more CI/CD stuff to come so you can see that it not only works in your machine)